Meet the RMC Staff

 In college, Stephen studied architecture and then engineering at Kansas State University and the University of Kansas before going to work for the Santa Fe Railway.
 He has worked as a conductor, engineer, assistant trainmaster, trainmaster, and assistant manager of the Track Geometry Department (Engineering).
 As a professor, he has taught conductor and engineer classes at the BNSF training facility in Kansas City.

 Using his extensive knowledge and experience with the prototype, Stephen has helped design hundreds of models for a number of well-known manufacturers.
 His scale drafting work has been featured in many articles, magazines, and books.
 As a writer, Stephen has penned many articles that have appeared in various model railroad magazines for more than 25 years.
 Previously, Stephen has been the editor of the National Model Railroad Association’s magazine and author of several books.
-His most recent book, Santa Fe Diesel Painting and Lettering for Model Railroaders, was published for the Santa Fe Railway Historical & Modeling Society, of which he has been a member for years.
+One of his recent books, Santa Fe Diesel Painting and Lettering for Model Railroaders, was published for the Santa Fe Railway Historical & Modeling Society, of which he has been a member for years.
 Stephen also produced the new Freight Car Plan Handbook in 2018.

 No stranger to White River Productions, he has worked with the publication teams responsible for Railroads Illustrated, Model Railroad News, and Passenger Train Journal.
 Stephen was named editor of Railroad Model Craftsman in 2014.